Vince Dooley, longtime Georgia football coach, dies at 90 - WHIZ News

 From tennis to swimming, gymnastics to baseball, the Bulldogs won 19 national championships under Dooley.

-Dooley was born into an athletic family in Mobile, Alabama, on Sept.
+Dooley was born into an athletic family in Mobile, Alabama on Sept.
 4, 1932.
-After graduating from McGill High School, he went to Auburn on a football scholarship and played basketball.
+He earned a football scholarship to Auburn, where he also played basketball.

 In 1956, Dooley became an assistant coach at Auburn and was freshman coach at the school for three seasons before being named head coach of Georgia shortly after the end of the 1963 season, taking over a program in disarray after three straight losing years under Johnny Griffith.